College of Arts and Letters2017-2018

 What Can I Do with a Minor In Latin American Studies?

-You’ll be provided with a broad picture of the Latin American region through course work in anthropology, Chicano/Latino studies, comparative literature, economics, geography, history, humanities, political science, religious studies, Spanish, and women’s studies.
+This minor provides students with a broad picture of the Latin American region through course work in anthropology, Chicano/Latino studies, comparative literature, economics, geography, history, humanities, political science, religious studies, Spanish, and women’s studies.
 It is an excellent complement to a major in one of these areas.

 A minor is earned in conjunction with a bachelor's degree.